rmj3197/quadratik-dashboard/readme.md

 You can also find QuadratiK on PyPI at [QuadratiK on PyPI](https://pypi.org/project/QuadratiK/).

-if you are hosting this on Redhat OpenShift, please make sure that you set Port to 8501 instead of default 8080/80.
+If you are hosting this on Redhat OpenShift, please make sure that you set Port to 8501 instead of default 8080/80.